 So who is Green Boots?
 Not many know the real story behind his life or what led him to climb Everest.
 In the past few years, he's even disappeared, only inciting further debate and speculation about him.
 But if you ever find yourself trekking up Mount Everest, keep an eye out for some neon green boots.
 They may just come in handy.

 He Died In The Everest Disaster Of 1996

-May 10th, 1996 marks a sad day in Everest history.
-When a massive blizzard hit the mountain, it took the lives of eight climbers, including Tsewang Paljor, making the highest death count on Everest in a single day.
+May 10, 1996 marks a sad day in Everest history.
+When a massive blizzard hit the mountain, it took the lives of eight climbers, including Tsewang Paljor, culminating in the highest death count on Everest in a single day.
 Several experienced guides perished while leading groups of climbers with minimal mountaineering experience.
 Though two of the guides died trying to protect their groups, socialite Sandy Pittman received only minor frostbite.
 Of the Indo-Tibetan Border Police group, which Paljor served as a member of, only one of four officers survived.

 He Was Only 28 Years Old When He Died

 After completing the 10th Grade, Paljor dropped out of school to help support his family.
 Hailing from a region in the Indian state of Jammu and Kashmir called Ladakh, Paljor grew up around the mountains.
 Soon after leaving school, he joined into the Indo-Tibetan Border Police, or ITBP, which made his family proud.
 It was with the ITBP that he made this fateful summit, one that cost him his life at just 28-years-old.